ONSdigital/dp-census-search-prototypes/README.md

 The model works for versions 6.7 and 6.8.
 A slight tweak to the mappings.json file to get it working with version 7.*.* by removing extra nest of `doc`.

-7 documents will be generated and stored on an elasticsearch index of `test_geolocation`.
+7 documents will be generated and stored on an elasticsearch index of `test_geolocation` by running `make parentsearch`

 #### GeoLocation Queries